Festivals & Awards

 Did you know that the King's Head Theatre programmes two festivals and runs a new writing award?
 Scroll down to find out more.

-Playmill is our festival for new work.
-For two weeks every July, we open our doors to some of the UK's most exciting and ambitious emerging companies.
-This is a wonderful opportunity for companies who may be looking for a place to have London previews before Edinburgh or want to get work on its feet for the first time at one of London’s top Off-West End venues.
-We’re open to all styles and genres - drama, comedy, musical theatre, spoken word and everything in between!
+Playmill is back for 2021!
+Our festival of new work returns this summer to showcase the UK’s most exciting and ambitious emerging companies.
+This is a wonderful opportunity to give your show another outing or to get work on its feet for the first time, supported by one of London’s top fringe venues.
+We’re open to all styles and genres of new writing, so whether it’s a drama or a comedy, a musical or spoken word - we want to hear from you!

 Adrian Pagan Award